dazkool223/100daysofweb3/react-notes.md

    larger/greater than the individual pieces.

 ## React properties (a.k.a props)

+"Props" refers to the properties being passed into a component in order for it to work correctly, similar to how a function receives parameters: "from above."
+A component receiving props is not allowed to modify those props. (l.e. they are "immutable.")

 1. What do props help us accomplish?\
    Make a component more reusable.